 In other words, if you paid $1,322,500 for 50% of a $2,645,000 farm, do you really think your uncle would feel like he was part of a Ponzi scheme because the money had been reinvested over the years?
 Of course not.
-Your money represents real assets and earning power, and you know that if you wanted to, you could vote to stop growth and start distributing profits as dividends in the future.
+Your money represents real assets and earning power, and you know that if you wanted to, you could vote to stop the growth and start distributing profits as dividends in the future.
 Even though you haven't actually seen that money yet, it has represented a real, and tangible, gain in net worth for your family.

 On Wall Street, the same holds true for huge companies.
 Take Berkshire Hathaway, for example.
 The stock has gone from $8 to more than $317,000 per share over the past 40+ years because Warren Buffett has reinvested the profits into other investments.
 When he took over, the company owned nothing but some unprofitable textile mills.
 Today, Berkshire owns large chunks of great companies including American Express, Apple, Procter and Gamble, and many more.

 Is Berkshire worth $200,000 or more per share?
 Absolutely.
-Even if it doesn't pay out those earnings now, it has hundreds of billions of dollars in assets that could be sold and generates tens of billions of dollars in profit each year.
-That has value, even if the shareholders don't get the benefit in the form of cash because the Board of Directors could literally turn on the spigot and start paying massive dividends tomorrow.
+Even if it doesn't pay out those earnings now, it has hundreds of billions of dollars in assets that could be sold and that generate tens of billions of dollars in profit each year.
+That has value, even if the shareholders don't get the benefit in the form of a cash dividend.
+The Board of Directors could literally turn on the spigot and start paying massive dividends tomorrow.